nblmc/geoservices-docs/documentation/lmec-tools/atlascope/processing-atlases.md

 # File backup

-The various scripts and processes in this project generate many temporary working files that are used locally.
-There is a long term data archiving strategy in progress, summarized in this chart:
+The various scripts and processes in this project generate many temporary working files that are worked with and stored locally.
+There is a long term data archiving strategy in place, which captures all meaningful long-term data.

 ![file structure](https://geoservices.leventhalmap.org/docs/media/img/data-backup.png)